 “I sent message to Lady Vivienne last night,” the handsome armiger nodded.
 “She had another meeting with Queen Katell’s privy council in Roazhon this morning.
 However she should be here soon.”

-Vivienne was the youngest of the Oriflamme Paladins.
-However even Weichsel’s Black Eagles were completely in the dark on what the girl was capable of.
+Vivienne was the newest of the Oriflamme Paladins.
+However even Weichsel’s Black Eagles were completely in the dark on what the girl was truely capable of.

-“I can’t explain how she does it,” Sir Robert gave a clueless look that felt a bit disingenuous.
-“But if there’s anyone who can give Her Highness an euphoria spike to overcome the post-mania depression spiral, it’s her.”
+“I can’t explain how she does it,” Sir Robert gave her a clueless look that felt a bit disingenuous.
+“But if there’s anyone who can give Her Highness a spike of euphoria to overcome the post-mania depression spiral, it’s her.”

 Cecylia stared back in thought.